Shikaga/story/index.md

 Orin simply nodded.

-The city grew steadily, and the roar of the first mate with it, who made swift use of his switch on any sailor he thought wasn't working hard enough, while the captain watched passively and adjusted his suit, making sure he looked his best.
-The men heaved, droppping and lifting sails, and guiding the ship slowly and securly to its dock.
+The city grew steadily, and the roar of the first mate with it, who made swift use of his switch on any sailor he thought wasn't working hard enough, while the captain watched passively and adjusted his dark bluesuit, making sure he looked his best.
+He looked carefully at each brass button, making sure it was still polished to its mirror shine.

+The men heaved, dropping and lifting sails, and guiding the ship slowly and securely to its dock.

 The ship glided to a stop and in one smooth motion ropes were thrown to shore, and the massive ship was drawn into the port, a thousand parts moving as one, bringing their journey to an end.

 The roar of dockworkers filled the air as Emlyn stared at the men standing on the peer, staring up at the ship and speculating wildly among themselves what goods there would be to trade.

-The sailor's abandoned their duties and leant wildly over the railing shouting down to their aquaintances on the dock below, and whistled to the ladies of the night who flaunted themselves eagerly.
+The sailor's abandoned their duties and leant wildly over the railing shouting down to their acquaintances on the dock below, and whistled to the ladies of the night who flaunted themselves eagerly.

 The first mate was on them quickly and with much bellowing and liberal use of his switch managed to return his derelict crew to their duties.
 With much bellowing the ship was quickly prepared and a gangplank was dropped to the awaiting officials below.

 With a big smile and hand outstretched, the captain descended down the narrow gangway to the dock below.
-The officials smiled and exchanged plesantries.
+The officials smiled and exchanged pleasantries.
 Gifts were swiftly bestowed by the first mate, three large bottles of fine brandy, and they were invited upon the ship to inspect the holds.

 And with the formalities concluded, it was time for them to depart.

 2.
 ---

+"How are you feeling?", Orin asked gently.

+He was standing by the closed door, listening to the porters their footsteps receded into the distance.

+Their luggage stood in a pile in the corners of the parlour room.
+Light shone in through the windows, reflecting off the velvet curtains and casting red warmth across the room.

+Emlyn sat on one of the cushioned chairs that sat in the centre of the room, next the smaller of the two ornately wrought tables, holding her head in her hands and trying to get her head as close to the ground as possible.

+She didn't answer.

+Once sufficiently happy that the servants had fully departed, Orin locked the door and went crouch next to Emlyn, taking one of her hands and squeezing it.

+"I'll be alright", she finally replied, with a guttural choke, as though she had only just been able to get the words out without anything else coming up.

+"I'm sorry Emlyn.", Orin continued to whisper.
+"If I had known that this journey would have taken such a toll on you, I would never have asked you to make it"

+Continuing to stare at her shoes, Emlyn simply said, "I would have come anyway"

+"I know you would have, but"

+"Meranis is rising", Emlyn interrupted.
+"The window"

+Emlyn's left arm scrambled around Orin's shoulder as he heaved her to her feet and shuffled her to the eastern window.

+Emlyn's face changed almost visibly in front of Orin, as though a strong cool breeze blew over her in the doldrums of midsummer, though the window was firmly closed and her hair did not move bit.

+She let out a big sigh, and slowly unwrapped her arms, and took on more of her own weight, as Orin let her down gently, until she was finally fully under her own control.

+"That was worse than usual Emlyn", he said, the softness of his voice gone, now that he could see that she had regained some of her strength.

+She ran her hands through her long hair, before replying.

+"Yes.
+We are further south than I have ever been.
+Meranis only just makes it over the horizon now.
+I have been getting less and less time every day"

+"I need you at your strongest now Emlyn", Orin replied.
+"This isn't training anymore.
+We cannot afford any mistakes"

+"I know Orin.
+I will adjust.
+It will take me a few days, but I will adjust".

+"Well, let's hope that we have a  few days."
+Orin said, walking to the pile of cases and pulling one out and throwing it on the main table.
+"It has been just over month now since we last received a message from Lion Rampant.
+We may need to act quickly on what we discover"

+He flipped

 <!---